khDev01/learning/Version Control/git.md

 # Learning Git

-Use `git init` in a new directory to create a new git repository
+`git init` in a new directory to create a new git repository

-Use `git clone /repository/path` to open a local repository
+`git clone /repository/path` to open a local repository

+`git clone https://username@github.com/username/repository.git` clone remote repo

-Add/Crate your files
+#### Add/Crate your files

 Use `git add <filename>` to propose changes